 The links below can help you decide.

-NOTE If you would like to work on a project using NVIVO in our lab, you will need to bring a HARD DRIVE to save to.
-Although a flash drive may work, it is not recommended as there is a greater risk of corruption as opposed to saving to an external hard drive.
+The library has access to the QDA software package NVIVO.
+It is installed on 1 PC and 1 Mac in the UNM Centennial Science and Engineering Library's Collaborative Research Commons.
+These computers are open to any UNM community member with a netid/password.
+However, they are really only useful for demo/training purposes.
+If you would like to work on a project using NVIVO in our lab, you will need to bring a HARD DRIVE to save to.
+Although a flash drive may work, NVIVO does not recommend this as there is a greater risk of corruption as opposed to saving to an external hard drive.

 Departmental computer labs may also have qualitative analysis software available.
 Check with your department.
 Note that UNM Techfinder (which lists what software/hardware is available in different UNM locations) does NOT seem to include qualitative software on its lists (but it does include some quantitative software).